MathieuLoutre/mock-aws-s3/README.md

 # Mock AWS S3 SDK

 This is a very simple interface that mocks the AWS SDK for Node.js.
-It is very incomplete as it will mainly be used to test the grunt plugin `grunt-aws-s3`.
+It is incomplete as it will mainly be used to test the grunt plugin `grunt-aws-s3`.
-At the time of writing (although the tests pass), it may not be suitable for general use.

 Available:
 - listObjects